- Home

 1. Write a book

 Writing a book is a dream that many of us share, and the reason most people haven’t done it yet is simply because they haven’t had the time.
-So, now you do have some extra time, why not focus on making this dream a reality?
+So, now you do have some extra hours on your hands, why not focus on making this dream a reality?

-Whether it’s writing a novel, a nonfiction book, or your own memoir, almost everyone has a book in them – you just need passion and discipline.
+Whether it’s writing a novel, a non-fiction book, or a memoir, almost everyone has a book in them – you just need passion and discipline.

 If you’ve always dreamed of being a published author, you might want to read our guide; How to write a book and get it published.
 Or, check out our articles; How to write and publish a cookbook, How to write fiction – 10 tips from famous authors, and How to write short stories.